 You can find out more on how to pay off your credit card as quickly and cheaply as possible

 Use our credit card eligibility checker, which will show you the cards most likely to accept you.
-This can help you avoid a rejection application which could harm your credit record.

-If you're unsure of what kind of card to apply for read our guide on how to choose a credit card that suits you
+If you're unsure of what kind of card to apply for read our guide on how to choose a credit card that suits you.

 Find the best credit card for you, whether you're looking for 0% card for balance transfers or purchases or day to day spending and rewards